Dsolnik/dsolnik.github.io/_posts/2023-12-28-UCB-derivation.md

 An $$\epsilon$$-greedy algorithm makes no distinction between when we have 100000 samples or just 1 sample to decide how much or how to explore.

+We could try to manually decay $$\epsilon$$, but that feels pretty hard to get right...

 ### Vanilla Upper Confidence Bounds
 When we get more samples, we learn more about the variance of the different arms.